sergiomauz/CSS-HTML-Capstone/README.md

 ## Credits

-All credits for the designer: [Mohammed Awad](https://www.behance.net/M_Awad) The design and instructions for the project [here](https://www.behance.net/gallery/24796463/ZATTIX)
+All credits for the designer: [Mohammed Awad](https://www.behance.net/M_Awad).
+The design and instructions for the project are [here](https://www.behance.net/gallery/24796463/ZATTIX)